Procedure – Electronic Resources and Internet Safety

 Accessibility of Electronic Resources

 District staff with authority to create or modify website content or functionality associated with the district will take reasonable measures to ensure that such content or functionality is accessible to individuals with disabilities.
-Any such staff member with questions about how to comply with this requirement should consult with the Director of Technology.
+Any such staff member with questions about how to comply with this requirement should consult with the Director of Public Relations.

 Adoption Date:04.01